 Of course, if you would prefer to get an experienced candidate through the doors, you should look at the other benefits you are offering.
 People want more these days, and so you need to ensure that you are offering the best to them.
 For instance, can you increase the number of holidays they get?
 It could be that you start offering perks such as flexible working, including work from home days, or gym memberships.
 Since the pandemic, more and more people are seeking this flexibility, so if you are hesitant to make changes in your business, consider whether it is impacting your recruitment.
 You could find that this makes all the difference in who is applying and accepting jobs.

 It is not always possible for the remote candidates to attend in-person interviews, now that the threat of being infected is higher than ever.
 The only modes of connection these days are phone calls and video conferences.
 You can use the phone interviews to screen the candidates and then use video conferencing for in-depth interviews.

 Video interviews help you to establish trust among both parties and allow your candidates to show their best talents.
+The advantage of seeing a candidate face to face is that you can get a feel for how engaged they are with your brand and the idea of the job.
 Besides these advantages, they cut down on travel costs and can help to speed up the recruitment process, given you provide clear instructions to the candidates and interviewers alike.

 You can check the candidate’s background, assess their interviews, and screen the pre-employment interviews online instead of meeting up.
 Once you have selected your best candidates, you can establish a system for onboarding digitally.
 You can send the offer letters through emails and send the paperwork through PDFs and e-signatures.